Se Habla Español | Available 24/7

 Depending on the case and how involved the police think you are, you may find yourself in one of these settings after being contacted by the police:

-2. Temporary detention: When the police have reasonable suspicion that you have committed a crime or are withholding information crucial to an ongoing investigation, they can detain you without an arrest.
+Temporary detention: When the police reasonably suspect you have committed a crime or withhold information crucial to an ongoing investigation, they can detain you without an arrest.
 This is also referred to as investigative detention.

-No matter which situation you find yourself in, you must always have your attorney by your side before you answer a police officer’s questions.
+No matter which situation you find yourself in, it would be best if you always had your attorney by your side before you answer a police officer’s questions.

 Here are some things that you should avoid doing at all costs when contacted by the police: